Below is the general structure of the APIs.

 Delete

-There is no delete method as all data is system retained, but simply using the patch command setting isActive to false achieves the same result.
+There is no delete method as all data is system retained, but simply using the PATCH command setting isActive to false achieves the same result.